Trepan-Debuggers/trepan-ni/lib/internal/help/syntax.md

 than simply typing `a+b`.
 Yes, we allow omitting the parenthesis so `exec "a+b"` is possible.
 (And note "eval" is an alias for "exec").

-But still this is to much.
+But still this is too much.
 Therefore there is a mode called "autoeval" which can simplify this situation.

 When set (and it is set by default), if the first word in input is not